[Much of my site will be useless to you if you've got the images turned off!]

 Grant, Oct.
 16, 1863, was placed in command of the Division of the Mississippi, including the Armies of the Ohio, Cumberland, and Tennessee; and on the 23d he took immediate charge of the operations about Chattanooga, resulting, a month later, in the decisive Battles of Lookout Mountain and Missionary Ridge, with large captures of men and arms.

 Grant, now the hero of the war, was appointed, March 2, 1864, to the revived grade of Lieut.‑General, taking command of all the armies of the United States.
-Leaving Indicates a West Point graduate and gives his Class.Sherman as his successor in the West, Grant took personal command in the East, designing to make Johnston's and Lee's armies the main objective points of attack, in accordance with Halleck's opinion, expressed in his communication to Grant of March 17, 1864.
+Leaving Indicates a West Point graduate, Class of 1840: a link to his biographical entry in Cullum's Register.Sherman as his successor in the West, Grant took personal command in the East, designing to make Johnston's and Lee's armies the main objective points of attack, in accordance with Halleck's opinion, expressed in his communication to Grant of March 17, 1864.

 The desperate struggle of the General-in‑Chief, from May 4, 1864, to April 9, 1865, of nearly a year of almost continuous battle, from the Wilderness to the Appomattox, it is unnecessary here to recount, as it is familiar to all readers of the history of the Rebellion.